- Reference >

 In previous versions, the operations can also be run when the member

-.
+is in STARTUP2.
 However, the operations wait

-until the member transitions to RECOVERING
+until the member transitions to RECOVERING.

 Output¶